By

 Maulana Wahiduddin Khan

-Islam attaches the utmost importance to intentions.
-No action is acceptable to God purely on the basis of outer appearance.
-God accepts only such actions as are performed with proper intention and rejects those performed with ill-intention.
-Right intention is the moral purposiveness which underlies all actions performed solely for God’s pleasure.
+Islam attaches the utmost importance to intentions (niyyah).
+No action is acceptable to God purely on the basis of its outer appearance.
+He accepts only such actions as are performed with proper intention, and rejects those performed with ill intention.
+Right intention is the moral purposiveness, which underlies all actions performed solely for God’s pleasure.
 One who acts on such feelings will be rewarded by God in the Hereafter.

 Intention is rooted in man’s inner thinking and feelings.
 A common man is unable to penetrate the inner recesses of a person’s mind but God knows full well what a man’s thought processes and feelings are.
 People can be deluded by appearances, but God has complete knowledge of everything.
-He will deal with people according to His knowledge and will reward everyone exactly as they deserve.
+He will deal with people according to His knowledge and will reward everyone exactly as he or she deserves.

-Intention has to do with inner reality.
-A thing which loses its reality or its meaningfulness is valueless.
-Similarly, an act which is performed with ill intention or with no good intention has no value either in the eyes of man, or of God.
+Intention has to do with the inner reality.
+A thing, which loses its reality or its meaningfulness, is valueless.
+Similarly, an act, which is performed with ill intention or with no good intention, has no value – neither in the eyes of man, nor of God.

 Things are of value only when they are pure, without any adulteration.
 An act done with right intention is a pure act, and an act performed without right intention is an impure act.